vmware-tanzu/velero/design/csi-snapshots.md

 The associated PV will be queried and checked for the presence of `PersistentVolume.Spec.PersistentVolumeSource.CSI`.
 (See the "Snapshot Mechanism Selection" section below).
 If this field is `nil`, then the plugin will return early without taking action.
+If the `Backup.Spec.SnapshotVolumes` value is `false`, the plugin will return early without taking action.

 Create a `VolumeSnapshot.snapshot.storage.k8s.io` object from the PVC.
 Label the `VolumeSnapshot` object with the [`velero.io/backup-name`][10] label for ease of lookup later.